 The installation package for macOS and Windows is also provided with a GUI installer, which in the case of macOS is inside a DMG archive.
-After launching the installer file, the procedure to follow in the installation is the same as for Linux, described in section 3.5.1.1 just above.
+After launching the installer, the procedure to follow is the same as described above.

-3.5.1.2.
+3.5.2.
 Uninstalling openSF